tonqa/JustType/README.md

 ### Features

 JustType **adds own gestures** to the keyboard, which do not interfere with the default keyboard.
 It allows to **smart jump** between words of texts by swiping left and right on the keyboard.
 It adds **highlighting** and **suggestions** for currently selected words to iOS default text inputs.
 It does that by using the **default iOS syntax checker**.
+Meanwhile, the default text elements work like they always did.

 ### An information to the AppStore reviewer